Niloofarshah29/my-first-repo/README.md

 # ===== README.md =====
-# My First GitHub Project
+# My First GitHub Projec

 This is my first project on GitHub 🎉
 It contains a simple Python script that prints a welcome message.